 - Toothache that won’t go away

-- Swelling or tender areas in the gyms and mouth
+- Swelling or tender areas in the gums and mouth

-If you notice the signs or symptoms of requiring root canal therapy, the best thing that you can do is to speak to the experts at the office of Dr. Brian Valle P.A., and book an appointment.
-Some of the reasons that you may need Root Canal Therapy include:
+If you notice the signs or symptoms of requiring a root canal, the best thing that you can do is to speak to the experts at the office of Dr. Brian Valle P.A., and book an appointment.
+Some of the reasons that you may need treatment include:

 - Decay has manifested in the living tissue inside the tooth.
 This affects the pulp negatively and can cause a lot of pain.